 Myers + Chang at Home: Recipes From the Beloved Boston Eatery

 Joanne Chang with Karen Akunowicz

-Yep, it’s Joanne Chang again, this time with longtime Myers + Chang executive chef and partner Karen Akunowicz, who has since gone on to open her own restaurant, Fox & the Knife (and appear on two seasons of Top Chef).
+Yep, it’s Joanne Chang again, this time with longtime Myers + Chang executive chef and partner Karen Akunowicz, who has since gone on to open her own restaurant, Fox & the Knife (and appear on two seasons of Top Chef), with another restaurant on the way.
 Myers + Chang, open since 2007, is a quirky, energetic South End destination for Asian food — Chinese recipes from Chang’s childhood, but lots more, too.
 Dim sum dishes like tea-smoked pork spare ribs and pork and chive dumplings sit alongside Thai street market-style fried chicken, Indonesian fried rice, and Burmese curry skate wing.
 The journey through Asia winds through the cookbook as well: The aforementioned pork and chive dumplings and Indonesian fried rice (nasi goreng) are in there, as well as bacon and calamari pad thai, a ginger chicken salad based on Southeast Asian larb, Taiwanese dan dan noodle salad, and even a nod to Chinese-Polynesian-American fare of the Massachusetts North Shore, “Kevin’s old-school egg roll.”

 Cru Oyster Bar Nantucket Cookbook: Savoring Four Seasons of the Good Life